-The Guidance also provides private players with a useful overview on the business models in use within B2B data sharing initiatives and their peculiarities.
-It should be noted that, in any case, the Guidance does not introduce new factors or instruments, nor does it produce any significant modification to the relevant framework.
-In its indeed useful role of a manual for data sharing activities, the Guidance is however constrained to the actual legal framework and does not provide for any innovation in this context.
+The Guidance also provides private players with a useful overview on the business models in use within B2B data sharing initiatives and their particularities.
+It should be noted that the Guidance does not introduce any new factors or instruments, nor does it produce any significant modification to the relevant framework.
+In its undeniably useful role as a manual for data sharing activities, the Guidance is, however, constrained by the actual legal framework and does not provide for any innovation in this context.

-As a further factor which positively impacts on B2B data sharing – already existent but systematized by the Guidance – it should be noted that business models did evolve within the data sector, notwithstanding the inertia of the policy maker and the legislator.
-Furthermore, in consideration of the early stage of development of the European data economy and its growth potential, new business models for B2B data sharing most likely will emerge in the future.
+An additional factor with a positive influence on B2B data sharing, which already existed but was systematized by the Guidance, is the fact that business models did evolve within the data sector, notwithstanding the inertia of policy makers and legislators.
+Furthermore, considering the early stage of development of the European data economy and its growth potential, new business models for B2B data sharing will most likely emerge in the future.

-To date, B2B data sharing takes a variety of forms and employs different business models, including the simplest ones, such as data monetisation – a one-sided approach whereby a company generates additional revenue (including in the form of service provision) by sharing data with other companies.
+To date, B2B data sharing occurs through a variety of forms and employs different business models, including the simplest ones, such as data monetization, which is a one-sided approach whereby a company generates additional revenue (including in the form of service provision) by sharing data with other companies.
 The data market, on the other hand, relies on the role of trusted intermediaries that bring together data providers and users to exchange data on a secure online platform.
 In this model, intermediaries are remunerated on the basis of the data transactions that take place on the platform.
-A further alternative is the use of industrial data platforms, which are based on a collaborative and strategic approach to data exchange within a small group of companies.
-Therefore, companies voluntarily decide to establish closed and secure environments to facilitate the development of new products, services and/or to improve their internal efficiency.
+An additional alternative is the use of industrial data platforms, which are based on a collaborative and strategic approach to data exchange within a small group of companies.
+Under this model, companies voluntarily decide to establish closed and secure environments to facilitate the development of new products and/or services and/or to improve their internal efficiency.
 Data tend to be shared free of charge on such platforms, but fees may also be considered.
-An alternative model is the so-called open data policy, which recurs when companies choose to share their data free of charge to encourage the development of new products and/or services.
-The most common and flexible business model concerning data sharing initiative is based on technical enablers, which are released by specialized companies dedicated to making data sharing possible through a technical solution.
-These companies obtain revenues from the creation, use and/or maintenance of the technical solution (not from the data exchanged).
-It could also happen that a platform develops its own technical solution or more platforms develop a common one.
+An alternative model is the so-called open data policy, which can be used when companies choose to share their data free of charge to encourage the development of new products and/or services.
+The most common and flexible business model for data sharing initiatives is based on technical enablers, which are released by specialized companies dedicated to making data sharing possible through a technical solution.
+These companies obtain revenues from the creation, use and/or maintenance of the technical solution, and not from the data exchanged.
+It is also possible for a platform to develop its own technical solution or for a number of platforms to develop a common one.